LGBTQ rights in Iraq: American occupation of Iraq

 Since 2005, there have been reports that the Supreme Council for the Islamic Revolution in Iraq's Badr Organization has been involved in death squad campaigns against LGBTQ Iraqi citizens, and that they are supported in these policies by the Grand Ayatollah Ali al-Sistani.
 New barbaric attacks, with 90 victims, are reported in the first months of 2012.

 These reports seem to stem from a fatwa issued by Iraqi cleric Grand Ayatollah Ali al-Sistani stating that homosexuality and lesbianism are both "forbidden" and that they should be "Punished, in fact, killed.
 The people involved should be killed in the worst, most severe way of killing".

 Early drafts in English of the 2005 Iraqi constitution contained a provision that asserted that none of the rights or liberties protected in the Constitution would apply to "deviants".
 Later revisions of the Iraqi Constitution removed the deviants clause.
 Several clauses throughout the revised document assert that Islam will be the foundation of the law and that various civil liberties shall be limited by "public morality".

-The Iraqi civil war's end in 2008, saw a decrease in violence for people's daily lives, and this allowed a surge in nightlife, including gay nightlife, in Baghdad, Basra, Najaf, and other cities for people in the LGBT community.
-This, however, also allowed the Sadrist militiamen of the Mahdi Army to reposition themselves to killing LGBT people.
+The Iraqi civil war's end in 2008, saw a decrease in violence for people's daily lives, and this allowed a surge in nightlife, including gay nightlife, in Baghdad, Basra, Najaf, and other cities for people in the LGBTQ community.
+This, however, also allowed the Sadrist militiamen of the Mahdi Army to reposition themselves to killing LGBTQ people.

 According to a New York Times story in April 2009, Shiʿa clerics in Baghdad "devoted a portion of Friday Prayer services to inveighing against homosexuality."
-This emboldened many a people, and saw that the increase of LGBT activity, slowed down significantly.
+This emboldened many a people, and saw that the increase of LGBTQ activity, slowed down significantly.